worldbench/U4D/README.md

 <img src="images/teaser.png" alt="Teaser" width="100%">

 In this work, we introduce **U4D**, an uncertainty-aware framework for 4D LiDAR world modeling.
-The main contributes are:
+The main contributions are:

 - We introduce the **first** uncertainty-aware LiDAR generation framework that explicitly models spatial difficulty to enhance reliability in 4D world modeling.
 - We design a **two-stage hard-to-easy** generation paradigm that reconstructs uncertain regions first and then completes the full scene under these priors.